 This means that when an employer calculates your tax liability, they actually calculate the total tax due from 1 January to the date which your most recent wages are paid.
 This means if your income is reduced, for example, by sickness or unemployment, you will have unused tax credits and may be due a tax refund.

 You may also get a refund if your tax liability has been incorrectly calculated by your employer and you have overpaid tax.

 A tax refund may also be paid if you have purchased goods or services for which you can claim tax relief.

 Jobseeker’s Benefit (JB), Illness Benefit (IB) and payments under the Occupational Injury Benefit (OIB) Scheme (including Injury Benefit, Disablement Benefit and Incapacity Supplement) are all taxable sources of income.
 However, the first €13 per week of Jobseeker’s Benefit is not taxable.
-Any Increase for a Qualified Child paid with a payment under the OIB scheme is not taxable.
-The first 6 weeks (36 days) of Illness Benefit are taxable (from January 2012).
+Any Increase for a Qualified Child paid with Illness Benefit or a payment under the OIB scheme is not taxable.

 The amount of tax refund depends on:

 Revenue will issue a cheque if you are unemployed and due a tax refund.

 If you are out of work sick, when you return to work your employer usually refunds your tax in your first week's wages.